 How do I use this site?

-There are two primary ways to navigate this website, either through the googlemap or the alphabetical site list on the home page.
+There are two primary ways to navigate this website: 1) through the “Map of Northern Spain”; or 2) through the alphabetical site list on the home page.
 Both are clickable resources, which allow you to access pages dedicated to Romanesque monuments and sites across Northern Spain.
 Some sites, Carrión de los Condes for example, have more than one monument.
 In this case you will be directed from the home page to a site page, which will then allow you to explore each monument individually.

 Throughout the course of this project some sites have been better documented than others or just have more digitally-explorable sculpture.
 These have been marked with an asterisk on the home page site list.

-Each site page has a gigapan(s), three-dimensional model(s), or both.
-Gigapans are ultra-high resolution images created by stitching together many photographs (sometimes hundreds).
+Each site page has a gigapixel image(s), three-dimensional model(s), or both.
+Gigapixel images are ultra-high resolution images created by stitching together many photographs (sometimes hundreds).
 These allow you to zoom in to view small details while maintaining an understanding of their position within a larger whole.
-The gigapans on this site can be viewed within the site pages or (by clicking on the full screen icon on the left-hand menu) in a separate full screen view.
-You can either zoom by using the toggle on the left-hand menu or your mouse wheel.
+The gigapixel images on this site can be viewed within the site pages, or (by clicking on the full screen icon on the left-hand menu) in a separate full screen view.
+You can either zoom by using the toggle on the left-hand menu or your mouse wheel, and pan by dragging with your mouse.
 The 3D models can also be explored within the site pages.
 First click the blue play button (keep in mind you may have to be patient while the models load).
 Click and hold to rotate the model, shift + click to pan, and zoom using your mouse wheel.
+If you are using a laptop or mobile device, the ways to zoom, pan, and rotate may differ depending on the model of your device and the system preferences you have set.

 How was this project funded?